MACHINES THAT DRIVE SUCCESS

 Maize

 An efficient milling process ensures that these three parts are separated, and this process should enable the miller to recover as much endosperm as possible, which is the required product.
-The bran and germ are by-products that are mainly used for cattle feed.
+The bran and germ are by-products that are mainly used for animal feed.

-The more endosperm that is recovered, the more profitable the process will be for the maize miller.
-It’s crucial that the extraction rate of the process enables the miller to recover the highest possible percentage of endosperm.
 The difference between a good or efficient process, and an inefficient process is marginal; it can be as little as 2 – 3% of making a good profit by recovering a good percentage of endosperm, or the business running at a marginal profit.

 The process should be measurable and enable the miller to measure the maize meal and by-products, whether it is to measure it into a bag or use process weighers and scales for an inline process measurement.